-Returning to Ontario I have maintained a private practice as well as serving as Senior Psychologist and Mental Health Lead at the Simcoe Muskoka Catholic District School Board for a number of years.
+Returning to Ontario I have maintained a private practice treating a variety of mental health disorders including anxiety and depression, as well as serving as Senior Psychologist and Mental Health Lead at the Simcoe Muskoka Catholic District School Board for a number of years.

 In 2012 I was honoured to be recipient of the Award of Merit from the Ontario Psychological Association for a “significant and sustained contribution to the profession.”
 In 2014, I was further honored with being elected to the status of “Fellow” with the Canadian Psychological Association.
 Over the years I have published, presented at Conferences and provided workshops on Well-Being right across Canada, in the Northwest Territories, and internationally including Switzerland, Japan, England and The Netherlands during the past decade.

 I have been a course instructor at 3 different Universities teaching courses in learning, psychopathology, diagnosis and assessment.
 I have also supervised internships and post-doctoral training of numerous graduate students.
 I am presently supervising graduate students who are completing their University training in Counselling Psychology.